mrkurt/live-calc/README.md

 A real-time collaborative calculator built with Phoenix LiveView.
 Multiple users can interact with the calculator simultaneously, with all operations and state changes synchronized in real-time across all connected clients.

+## See it in action

+Try out the live demo at [livecalc.fly.dev](https://livecalc.fly.dev).
+Open it in multiple browsers to see the real-time synchronization.

 ## Features

 - Basic arithmetic operations (+, -, ×, ÷)